Hero Background

 • Plan around holiday travel and hosting dates

-• Confirm lead times for custom items early
+• Confirm lead times for cabinets, tile, plumbing fixtures early

 Final Thought